From Brown to Newsom, California to see new style, substance

 Newsom enters office with a strong economy and nearly $30 billion in reserves left from Brown, although a slowing of the national economy could drastically shift the course of Newsom’s governorship.

-For now, though, “he comes in in a pretty enviable spot,” said Schickler.
+For now, though, “he comes in in a pretty enviable spot,” Schickler said.

 Newsom, 51, is a tailored-suit politician with a mega-watt smile and perfectly coiffed hair.
 Where Brown kept the media at arm’s length, Newsom courts the spotlight.